madisonmay/mamba-explained/README.md

 # Mamba Explained
-Code, diagrams, and explainers for the mamba architecture.
+Code, diagrams, and explainers for the [Mamba architecture](https://arxiv.org/abs/2312.00752).

 ## Why should you care about Mamba?
 - Like RNNs, Mamba's memory and computational complexity scale linearly with sequence length.